 “My boys all love wildlife and pretending they’re eagles and bears eating freshly-caught fish!” said Jennifer McQuire, dietitian and mother of three boys.

 Fun Ways to Engage your Little Seafoodies: Get kids cooking in the kitchen

-“Whenever I meet an adult that doesn’t eat fish, they almost always say, we never had it when I was growing up,” said Ryan Nelson, father, chef and owner of Indianapolis restaurant Late Harvest Kitchen.
-One way to get kids eating brain-boosting seafood is to get them involved in kitchen.
+“Whenever I meet an adult that doesn’t eat fish, they almost always say, we never had it when I was growing up,” said Ryan Nelson, father, chef, and owner of Indianapolis restaurant Late Harvest Kitchen.
+One way to get kids eating brain-boosting seafood is to get them involved in the kitchen.
 Studies have shown that when kids help to prepare the food, they are much more likely to try new eating new things.

 “Make it totally fun and different.
-My eight year old helped me cook Fish en Papillote.
+My eight-year-old helped me cook Fish en Papillote.
 She added the flavors and items that sounded delicious to her,” said Katy Mann of Indy with Kids.

 One of the popular Little Seafoodies taglines fits well under this umbrella, “Stick It On a Stick!
 Kids with skewers are seafood doers.”
 This is for slightly older kids, but the act of making the skewers is fun – they can add their favorite fruit and veggies alongside the fish – and then pulling it all off at the table adds another interactive element.
 Who doesn’t love finger food?
 Check out this video of dietitian and TV personality Annessa Chumbley and her daughter making fish skewers.